Park-SeungWoo/kakao-ai-study/README.md

 > In this case, I made 3 leaf nodes, but in actual, 8 ~ 32 leaves are recommended.<br/>

 Create a tree that predicts the residual of the previous one.<br/>
-And the feature selection is also up to computer.<br/>
+And the feature selection is also up to computer(by doing simulations each column to find the best one that divided the datas well).<br/>
 And the red numbers under the leaves means the representative value of each sample(leaf node).
 Because all leaf nodes have to result the same value.<br/>
 While averaging the values in regression, classification needs more transformations.<br/>